edgarkov/metrics/README.md

 Then you can run container with needed arguments

-docker run metrics python metrics cpu docker run metrics python metrics mem
+docker run metrics cpu
+docker run metrics mem